 2.4GHz is the go-to band

 Whether you are developing a WiFi enabled device, a baby monitor, remote controlled toy car, or a Bluetooth enabled device, the 2.4GHz band is the go-to band because of the high availability of low cost wireless chips and global accessibility of this band without regional restriction.
 But that ease of use comes at a cost.
 The 2.4GHz band is quite noisy and is therefore less suited to industrial applications.
-The issues don't end there - 2.4GHz wireless is absorbed by water, humidity, and water vapor - a major problem in agriculture where high humidity environments and plant canopies that contain thousands of liters of water are prevalent.
+The issues don't end there - 2.4GHz wireless is absorbed by water, humidity, and water vapor - humid environments and water containing plant canopies can block 2.4GHz signals.
 Finally microwave ovens use hundreds of watts of 2.4GHz microwaves to cook water-containing food, and stray radio emissions from microwave ovens affect the performance of any wireless device relying on the 2.4GHz band.

 Lower frequency = longer range, lower speeds